 Will this change my Plivo phone numbers?

 No, this new service does not cause any changes to your Plivo phone numbers.
-This change only affects the cost and delivery quality for long code SMS to the Verizon network.
+This change only affects the cost and delivery quality for long code SMS messages to the Verizon network.

 If I use shortcodes today, should I move to long codes now?